Discovery and development of beta2 agonists: Synthesis of β2-adrenoceptor agonists

 Salbutamol is usually inhaled in racemic mixtures (for example Ventolin).
-By treating asthma with optically pure (R)-salbutamol the risk of side effects, such as nervous system stimulatory effects and cardiac arrythmia, can be minimized.
+By treating asthma with optically pure (R)-salbutamol the risk of side effects, such as nervous system stimulatory effects and cardiac arrhythmia, can be minimized.
 There are several routes for enantioselective synthesis, as well as methods for synthesis of the racemic mixture followed by chiral resolution.

 Stereoselective synthesis of tributalin and salbutamol acetal can be done from O-protected-(R)-cyanohydrins.
 F. Effenberg, et al. describe a way for the synthesis.
 The main complications are to perform the deprotection step without racemization and to form a pure salt.
 A Ritter reaction can be used for an N-tertiary butylation.
 In this experiment deacetylation of (R)-salbutamol acetal was unsuccessful so it can not be used to obtain pure (R)-salbutamol.
 Figure 6 shows the main steps in the synthesis of salmeterol and tributalin.